teretzdev/meetme-discord-11/README.md

 # meetme-discord-11

 ## Overview
 This project is a Node.js application designed for the MeetMe Discord application.
-It serves as a basic setup to ensure the Node.js environment is correctly configured.
+It integrates various services such as MeetMe, Google Sheets, Discord, and an AI service to automate chat data processing and message sending.

 ## Prerequisites
 - Node.js and npm should be installed on your system.
 You can download them from [nodejs.org](https://nodejs.org/).